The Practitioner Thinker

 This is not a productivity wave.
 It is a substrate change.
 The real question was never “how do we adopt AI?”
 It is “given what intelligence now costs — what should this business become?”

-AI is only one of four resets remaking the operating system of the world — at the same time.
+AI is only the reset you can feel first.
+It is one of four, remaking the operating system of the world at the same time.

 Each, alone, would be a once-in-a-generation shift.
-The reason this moment is unlike any in living memory is that they cascade into one another — a move in any one triggers moves in the others.
+What makes this moment unlike any in living memory is that they cascade into one another — a move in any one triggers moves in the others.
+Read the AI problem without this frame, and you will keep solving the wrong version of it.

 Technological